shantamcbain/comserv2/Comserv/root/Documentation/mcoop_module.md

 # MCoop Module Documentation

 **Last Updated:** April 1, 2025
 **Author:** Shanta
 **Status:** Active

 ## Overview

 The MCoop (Monashee Coop) module provides functionality for managing Monashee Cooperative operations within the Comserv system.
 This module is designed for administrators to manage cooperative resources, infrastructure, and planning.
+The module is accessible only to administrators when the current site is set to MCOOP.

 ## Features